Jon Jay: Los Angeles Angels

 On February 11, 2021, Jay signed a minor league deal with the Los Angeles Angels that included an invitation to Spring Training.
 On March 26, 2021, Jay was released by the Angels.
 On March 27, Jay re-signed with the Angels on a new minor league contract.
 On April 13, 2021, Jay was selected to the active roster.
 He was designated for assignment by the Angels on April 16 after going 1-for-8 with a single and two strikeouts in eight at-bats.
 He was outrighted to the alternate training site on April 23.
 On May 6, Jay was re-selected to the active roster.
 On May 14, Jay was again designated for assignment.
 On May 17, he was outrighted to Triple-A.

 In late May 2021, Jay was named to the roster of the United States national baseball team for the Americas Qualifying Event.
 Jay hit .362/.384/.464 with 1 home run and 5 RBI in 18 games with Salt Lake before he was released on July 13.

 On April 27, 2022, Jay announced his retirement from baseball.

 Coaching career

 On November 10, 2022, the Miami Marlins hired Jay as their first base coach for the 2023 season.
+The move reunited him with newly appointed manager Skip Schumaker, his former teammate.
 On October 2, 2024, Jay was fired alongside the entirety of the Marlins coaching staff.

-On October 21, 2024, it was announced that the St. Louis Cardinals would be adding Jay to their coaching staff for the 2025 season.
+On October 21, 2024, it was announced that the St. Louis Cardinals would be adding Jay to their coaching staff for the 2025 season as an assistant coach.
+His title was changed to outfield, base running, and quality control coach for the 2026 season.